-"Dear Lord," she murmured.
+"Dear Lord," she murmured and, pushing out her bottom lip, blew hair away from her forehead.
 Then, "Wait here."

 As she led the cow to pasture the smithy locked eyes with Lila before returning his hat to his head.
 He never once looked at the girl standing nearby, not breathing, holding the milking stool with both hands as though to help gravity keep her earthbound.
 When Mistress returned, rubbing her hands on her apron, he removed his hat once more and did something Lila had never seen a workman do: he looked directly at Mistress, lowering his glance, for he was very tall, never blinking.
 In the town Lila had been taken to, after the conflagration had erased her village, that kind of boldness was legitimate cause for a whip.
 An unfathomable puzzle.
-Whites could calmly cut children down, blast old men in the face with firgarms louder than moose calls, but were enraged if a not-white looked a white in the eye.
+Whites could calmly cut children down, blast old men in the face with muskets louder than moose calls, but were enraged if a not-white looked a white in the eye.
 On the one hand they would torch your home; on the other they would feed, nurse and bless you.
 And one, at least, could become your friend, which is why she slept on the floor beside Mistress's bed and kept watch in case Sorrow interfered or Mistress needed soothing.

-Once, long ago, had Lila been older or tutored in healing she might have eased the pain of her family and all the other Abenaki dying around her: on pallets of straw, lapping at the lake's shore, curled in paths within the village and in the forest beyond, but most tearing at blankets they could neither abide nor abandon.
+Once, long ago, had Lila been older or tutored in healing she might have eased the pain of her family and all the other Abenaki dying around her: on mats of rush, lapping at the lake's shore, curled in paths within the village and in the forest beyond, but most tearing at blankets they could neither abide nor abandon.
 Infants fell silent first, and even as their mothers heaped earth over their bones, they too were pouring sweat and limp as wet rope.
 At first they fought off the crows, she and two other children, but they were no match for the birds or the smell and when the wolves arrived, all three climbed as high into a chestnut as they could.
 They stayed there all night.
-By noon the next day a canoe in the just as they had decided to make a run for the lake men in uniforms came, their faces wrapped in rags.
+By noon the next day just as they had decided to make a run for one of the canoes in the lake, men in uniforms came, their faces wrapped in rags.
 News of the deaths that had swept her village had reached out.
 Lila's joy at being rescued turned to ice as the soldiers, having taken one look at the birds feeding on the corpses strewn about, shot the wolves then circled the whole village with fire.
 The children screamed from the trees until the men heard them and caught each in their arms as they jumped.